 Recommendation 7.4: ICANN org must further develop its Service Level Agreement (SLA) monitoring to allow for more robust ongoing monitoring of TLD operations.

 Recommendation 7.5: ICANN org must publish anonymized, aggregate SLA monitoring data on a regular basis.

+Implementation Guidance 7.6: ICANN org should publish 1.
+The thresholds on the five critical registry functions that it has used to determine the triggering of an EBERO event 2.
+The number of events that have triggered or come close to triggering EBERO since launch of EBERO for 2012 round.

 b.
 Deliberations and rationale for recommendations and/or implementation guidelines

 Rationale for Recommendation 7.1 and Implementation Guidance 7.2: The Working Group agreed that fostering consumer choice, consumer trust, and market differentiation must continue to primary focal points for the New gTLD Program, and therefore areas around which measures of success should be established, data collected, and effectiveness measured.
-The PDP briefly sought to try and identify metrics for success but ultimately determined that this exercise is more appropriately completed during the implementation phase, in accordance with Board-approved recommendations of the CCT-RT.
+The PDP briefly sought to try and identify metrics for success but ultimately determined that this exercise is more appropriately completed during the implementation phase, in accordance with Board-approved recommendations of the CCT-RT, although the Working Group has put forward some suggested metrics for further consideration as implementation guidance.
 The Working Group believes that an Implementation Review Team should determine the appropriate metrics, and the data required, to measure such metrics on a regular basis to help evaluate the New gTLD Program.

 The Working Group recognizes that certain metrics may require the collection of additional data from the contracted parties which may not already be collected under the current Registry and Registrar Agreements.
 The Working Group therefore recognizes that ICANN Org may need to enter into discussions with the Contracted Parties during implementation to determine what, if any, data may be needed in the future to measure these metrics on an ongoing basis, and to include the collection and use of such data in any subsequent Registry and Registrar Agreements, provided that such collection and use is in accordance with applicable law.

+The Working Group expects that data collection and processing conducted by ICANN org will be in compliance with applicable data protection law.

 Rationale for Recommendation 7.3: The Working Group believes that predictability is a key factor supporting the success of applicants as they proceed through contracting and delegation phases of the New gTLD Program.
 The Working Group understands that registries will be better positioned to successfully implement business plans if they have a clear understanding of how long steps of the contracting and delegation process will take.
 Therefore, the Working Group recommends that the ICANN organization publish and adhere to specific timeframes and deadlines throughout these processes to ensure predictability for registries and allow them to plan effectively.